no-bs/how-to-lie-with-data/README.md

 ## 2. A useless comparison with data liars of the past.

 Accountants!
-Since the times of the Biblical kings and even before them the treasurers were responsible for developing and mastering the skills of 'creative accounting'.
+Since the times of the biblical kings and even before them the treasurers were responsible for developing and mastering the skill of 'creative accounting'.

 ## 3. An exaustive list of methods of lies involving data.